Macawls/blog/content/page/about/index.md

 ### Progress and learning
-When I see good progress, it feels fulfilling.
+When I see progress, it feels fulfilling.
 If I don't, it pushes me to keep working on myself.
 It stops me from having regrets altogether, because I understand that growth is a slow process.
 This blog is sort of a shallow lens into my personal growth and the evolution of my thoughts.

 Learning is pretty much my main goal.
-At one point, I realised its common for people to come and go as you follow your own path. **Hedonism** does not work.
-When the happiness fades, all I have left is my sense of fulfilment.
+At one point, I realised its common for people to come and go as you follow your own path.

 ### Ending off